1. WHAT KIND OF DISEASE IS

 accomplishes nothing, the administration, the citizens, and the victims of Minamata disease are taking actions together for the reconstruction of Minamata through talks and activities.

-10.WHAT CAN WE LEARN FROM MINAMATA DISEASE?
+FROM MINAMATA DISEASE?

 Minamata disease was caused by eating contaminated fish and shellfish, which were polluted by industrial waste discharged by Chisso.
 At the same time, hostility among people broke out.
 The citizens of Minamata have learned that water and food are essential to life, and therefore invaluable, and that household and industrial waste should not be allowed to destroy the environment.